-Fake News: Court stops EFCC, DSS from arresting Fani-Kayode, Odumakin - Vanguard News Nigeria
+Fake news: Court stops EFCC, DSS from arresting Fani-Kayode, Odumakin - Vanguard News Nigeria

 By Ikechukwu Nnochiri

-ABUJA- The Abuja Division of the Federal High Court, on Monday, restrained the Economic and Financial Crimes Commission, EFCC, from arresting the former Minister of Aviation, Chief Femi Fani-Kayode and the spokesman of Pan-Yoruba group Afenifere, Chief Yinka Odumakin, for allegedly peddling false news on social media.
+The Abuja Division of the Federal High Court, yesterday, restrained Economic and Financial Crimes Commission, EFCC, from arresting former Minister of Aviation, Chief Femi Fani-Kayode, and spokesman of Pan-Yoruba group, Afenifere, Chief Yinka Odumakin, for allegedly peddling false news on social media.

 EFCC had threatened to move against the duo for allegedly originating a false post that its operatives raided the Abuja home of the embattled Chief Justice of Nigeria, CJN, Justice Walter Onnoghen.